apiato/documentation/docs/components/optional-components/tests.md

 The `getTestingUserWithoutAccess` method allows you to obtain a testing user instance that doesn't have any assigned permissions or roles.
 It is a shortcut for `getTestingUser(null, null)`.
-This skips all the roles and permissions defined in your test class `access` property.
+This skips all the roles and permissions defined in your test class `$access` property.

 ```php
 $user = $this->getTestingUserWithoutAccess();